About Explicit Variance Minimization: Training Neural Networks for Medical Imaging With Limited Data Annotations: Variance-Aware Training

+It is important to note the principal differences between the described architecture and the theoretical justification provided in Section 3.1.
+Firstly, to reduce the computational complexity, the proposed implementation considers optimizing only one model instead of $M$ models in one graph (Equation 2).
+Despite the fact that such simplification strictly violates the criteria of variance error minimization, we observed a high efficiency of the proposed method, supported by empirical observations of the model's variance error reduction, described in Section 4.2.

-Previous research on adversarial domain adaptation \cite{uada,kim_2019} describes a model architecture where the adversarial network is connected to the last feature embedding layer that conveys the global feature representations $e_k(x)$.
-However, the theoretical proof of VAT implies penalizing \textit{all} layers of the network.
-At the same time, penalizing only global feature representations results in an optimization issue for our method because the information flow tends to avoid introduced adversarial constraints on the loss surface.
-To explore this effect, we propose two types of fusion: early aggregation where feature maps $(f_{tr},f_{a})$ from all CNN blocks are connected to the FFB, and late aggregation $(e_k(x_{i}),e_k(x_{a}))$, which is similar to previous studies \cite{uada,kim_2019} (Figure 2).
+Lastly, we parameterized the $D_{KL}$ with adversarial network $D$, which resulted in improving the stability of convergence.
+We also introduced structural changes into the adversarial domain adaptation legacy methods. \cite{uada,kim_2019} describes a model architecture where the adversarial network is connected to the last feature embedding layer that conveys the global feature representations $e_K(x)$.
+At the same time, penalizing only global feature representations causes an optimization issue for the VAT method because the information flow tends to avoid introduced adversarial constraints on the loss surface.
+To explore this effect, we propose two types of fusion: early aggregation where feature maps $(f_{tr},f_{a})$ from all CNN blocks are connected to the FFB, and late aggregation $(e_K(x_{i}),e_K(x_{a}))$, which is similar to previous studies \cite{uada,kim_2019} (Figure 2).
 The early aggregation method with $K$ CNN block requires $K$ Local Reparameterization Tricks \cite{Blum2015VariationalDA} to backpropagate through a random node.
-This could be computationally expensive and therefore, we replaced it with parametric statistical estimates (Figure 1) to overcome this problem.
+This could be computationally expensive, and therefore, we replaced it with parametric statistical estimates FFB (Figure 1) to overcome this issue.

-Similar to SSL methods, only the main network $S$ will be used for final inference after VAT, which will not increase the computational and space requirements of the resulting base neural network.
+Only the main network $S$ is used for final inference after VAT, which will not increase the computational and space requirements of the resulting base neural network.

 \centerline{ }